 It wasn’t for lack of trying.
 During the first season of The Next Generation, Gene Roddenberry promised fans there would be gay and lesbian characters on the show.
-David Gerrold, who had written several episodes of The Original Series and The Animated Series, wrote a script that featured a gay couple and an AIDS allegory, called “Blood and Fire”.
+David Gerrold, who had written several episodes of The Original Series as well as The Animated Series, pitched a script that featured a gay couple and an AIDS allegory: “Blood and Fire”.

 It was never filmed.

 Gerrold told Trekmovie in 2014 that his inspiration was the AIDS epidemic of the 1980s.
 Ignorance and homophobia had caused people to stop donating blood.
 He wanted to put the Enterprise crew in a similar situation and show that they would not be afraid.

 So the story wasn’t about AIDS as much as it was about the fear of AIDS.

 Gerrold told Cinefantastique in 1992 that he also considered the story a tribute to Mike Minor, who had worked as a concept artist and art director on The Original Series, the aborted second Star Trek television series Phase II and the first two motion pictures.
 Minor had died of AIDS in 1987.

 James Van Hise included a lengthy story treatment in his Trek: The Unauthorized Behind-the-Scenes Story of The Next Generation.
 Gerrold told Trekmovie the episode went through several rewrites.
 What follows is a summary of his original idea.

 The episode starts with the Enterprise responding to a distress call from the research vessel Copernicus.
 An away team beams over, consisting of Riker, Georgi, Yar and three male characters, named Freeman, Eakins and Hodel.
 They encounter a mysterious sparkling cloud.